 - 1. The socket() API returns a socket descriptor, which represents an endpoint.
 The statement also identifies that the Internet Protocol version 6 address family (AF_INET6) with the TCP transport (SOCK_STREAM) is used for this socket. - 2.
-In the client example program, the getaddrinfo() API is used to retrieve the IP address of the server. getaddrinfo() handles a server string that is passed as a valid IPv6 address string or a host name of the server. - 3.
+In the client example program, if the server string that was passed into the inet_pton() API was not a valid IPv6 address string, then it is assumed to be the host name of the server.
+In that case, use the getaddrinfo() API to retrieve the IP address of the server. - 3.
 After the socket descriptor is received, the connect() API is used to establish a connection to the server. - 4.
 The send() API sends 250 bytes of data to the server. - 5.
 The recv() API waits for the server to echo the 250 bytes of data back.
 In this example, the server responds with the same 250 bytes that was just sent.
 In the client example, the 250 bytes of the data might arrive in separate packets, so the recv() API can be used over and over until all 250 bytes have arrived. - 6.
 The close() API closes any open socket descriptors.